UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 The *Staging Area* pallet should use the NFT pallet (via an associated type from the pallet's `Config`) that is responsible for the standard NFT operations:
 * mint NFTs
-* transfer NFTs between between different sovereign accounts
+* transfer NFTs between different sovereign accounts
-* transfer NFTs from a user's account to the *Staging Area*'s account and vice cersa
+* transfer NFTs from a user's account to the *Staging Area*'s account and vice versa

-Thus, the *Staging Area* pallet could be used with different NFT pallets, e.g. with Parity's `Nfts` pallet.
+Thus, the *Staging Area* pallet could be used with different NFT pallets, e.g., with Parity's `Nfts` pallet.

-Moreover, there should be an implementation of the `TransactAsset` trait, so that the XCM executor can act appropriatly when dealing with NFT assets.
+Moreover, there should be an implementation of the `TransactAsset` trait so that the XCM executor can act appropriately when dealing with NFT assets.
 The *Staging Area* pallet can implement the `TransactAsset` trait itself to act like an XCM adapter for NFTs.

 The commented pseudocode of such a pallet is provided [below](#the-staging-area-pallets-pseudocode).
 It uses the Substrate's `nonfungibles_v2` traits to communicate with the NFT pallet and other standard XCM traits (such as `MatchesNonFungibles`).